Is your spending killing your happiness? How your personal core values are a key part of your financial plan.

 Doing this exercise hopefully will show you where you should be putting your resources (aka money).
 If “Style” wasn’t a core value of yours, then maybe you now know why that buying a new pair of shoes only brings you a few moments of happiness, and then you feel bad again later on.

 Look at using your money where it will serve you best.
-Maybe under Family you feel that spending more time together without the TV would be great, so purchasing some tabletop games for family Game Night would serve you better than that pair of shoes.
+Maybe under Family you feel that spending more time together without the TV would be great, so purchasing some tabletop games for your Family Game Night would serve you better than that pair of shoes.
 (Yet, I do realize that there are some shoes that you just have to have!) 🙂

 I know that this will be an “easy say hard do” kinda thing.
 As our current habits are deeply ingrained in our lives, so being aware of your spending habits and learning how to change them will be key.
 It takes conscious thought and will power but it is totally doable!
 You got this!